 Before we dive into comparing the specific fertilizer characteristics of liquid to granular fertilizer, let’s first understand what is involved when using a liquid fertilizer.
 Liquid lawn care is a newer lawn phenomenon that allows for a quick and more uniform application designed for quick absorption into the soil.

 You can use liquid fertilizer by attaching the bottle to your hose.
 The application of liquid fertilizer is comparable to merely watering your lawn.
 The mixture of nutrients within our liquid fertilizers are well-balanced and homogenous to allow for an equal distribution on your lawn.
 The benefit of liquid lawn care is that you don’t need to wait for rainfall or apply your hose or sprinkler for the ingredients to soak in.
 The fast-acting ingredients in our liquid fertilizer are absorbed by the soil so that you can see results quickly.
 By rapidly penetrating the ground, you can enhance your grass and soil's health much faster than granular fertilizer.

-Granular fertilizer is the result of natural or synthetic nutrients formed into dried pellets.
+Granular fertilizer is the result of nutrients formed into dried pellets.
 For nutrients to release into the soil, granular fertilizer must have an application of water to break down into a more liquid state, aiding in the nutrient release.

 Some pros of granular fertilizer are:

 The majority of fertilizers contain a blend of one or more of these macronutrients: nitrogen, phosphorus, and potassium.
 These nutrients are annotated with the abbreviation N-P-K, and different fertilizers will have a different blend of each, so you can customize your fertilizer nutrient application to what is necessary for your grass health and growth.
 Here are some of our favorite liquid lawn care food blends: